Marion Hamilton Carter: Fiction

 Carter published her second novel, Souls Resurgent, to favorable reviews in 1916.
 Guided by her early reading of Charles Darwin and his friend evolutionary biologist George Romanes, and influenced by contemporary ideas about eugenics and evolutionary psychology, Carter explores the narrow concept of race-mixing within a hierarchy of whiteness that places Anglo-Saxons as morally and intellectually superior to other racial/ethnic groups.
-Setting the story in Wyoming ranch country, she argues that the mixture of races between the protagonist Dora’s parents—her Scottish-Norwegian New England father and Irish Catholic mother— has resulted in the children (Dora’s brother and sister) growing up, like their warm-hearted but "slovenly" mother, with no sense of duty or discipline.
+Setting the story in Wyoming ranch country, she argues that the mixture of races between the protagonist Dora's parents—her Scottish-Norwegian New England father and Irish Catholic mother— has resulted in the children (Dora's brother and sister) growing up, like their warm-hearted but "slovenly" mother, with no sense of duty or discipline.
 Dora realizes at the end of the novel that "long breeding and spontaneous selection among like-minded people had produced those ideals of duty, honor, obligation, and responsibility so dear to her and her father; cross breeding eliminated those ideals from both strains of the blood."
-This evolutionary rhetoric is echoed in the description of another of the novel’s characters, "the offspring of a German immigrant girl" and an Englishman, who exemplifies "the worst in both strains of blood...."
-Similarly, Carter's antisemitism influences her stereotypical portrayal of Dora’s brother’s tragic "mixed marriage."
+This evolutionary rhetoric is echoed in the description of another of the novel's characters, "the offspring of a German immigrant girl" and an Englishman, who exemplifies "the worst in both strains of blood...."
+Similarly, Carter's antisemitism influences her stereotypical portrayal of Dora's brother's tragic "mixed marriage."
 As in her earlier work, Carter cites William James.
-She dedicated Souls Resurgent to her mother who had passed away eight years earlier.
+She dedicated Souls Resurgent to her mother who had died eight years earlier.

 Later years

 In the summer of 1920, Carter, now fifty-five, lived in the Pennsylvania home of her sister Kathleen and brother-in-law zoologist John Percy Moore to help care for Kathleen who was dying of tuberculosis.
-By 1922 Carter had moved to Christiantown, Massachusetts, an unoccupied Native American reservation on the northwest side of Martha’s Vineyard that she had loved since she was a child.
+By 1922 Carter had moved to Christiantown, Massachusetts, an unoccupied Native American reservation on the northwest side of Martha's Vineyard that she had loved since she was a child.
 She had known Wampanoag families in the area before the town was wiped out by smallpox in 1888, held fond memories of those earlier years, and felt spiritually connected to the land and the dead.
 She purchased an old gray-shingled house in the woods and lived alone there until the end of her life.
 Pulitzer Prize-winning journalist Henry Beetle Hough visited her on her last day in the cottage shortly before her death and he reflected afterwards on the place she left behind, "the record of years lived differently, valiantly, and to a particular taste and interest."